nathmo/velion_mainboard_firmware/README.md

 | BMS Telemetry     | `0x610–0x619` |
 | BMS Heartbeat RX  | `0x601`       |

+we need to listen for packet with ID 0x407	which is the	throttle 8 bit ADC value. we store that value

+we need to send CAN message for the Silixcon controller

 # input conditionning
 read the value from HAL and update the local state or event (ace rotatry and button generate directly the cleaned event too)